bobbycomet/XKM-Multi-Kernel-Manager/README.md

 ## How it works

 When you open XKM it reads your system's package cache (the same database `apt` uses) and shows you what's installed, what's available, and which kernel you're currently running.
 No internet connection is needed just to browse — it only goes online when you actually install or update something.
+Linux-headers are pulled alongside the Linux-image

 Each tab shows kernels for that family.
 You check the boxes next to the ones you want to act on, then use the buttons at the top.